 Basic or Tier 1 fiber network certification is required in all fiber optic cabling

 links; tests attenuation / insertion loss, length and polarity.
 This test ensures that the fiber link exhibits less loss than the maximum allowable loss.

-Tier 2 fiber network certification supplements Tier 1 testing with the
+Tier 2 fiber network certification supplements Tier 1

 contractor's workmanship and quality of the installation meets the design and warrantee specifications.

 As multi-fiber and duplex connectors

 gain in popularity, verifying proper orientation or polarity is increasingly important.
 Polarity is analogous to copper UTP wire map.
 You can use either a visual

 light source or an optical loss test set to verify and ensure that the transmitter on one end of a fiber connects to the receiver on the other end.

 provides an indication of whether a fiber link was properly installed, an OTDR furnishes more details on cable installation and termination quality, including

 attenuation uniformity, attenuation rate, segment length, location and insertion loss of connectors and splices, and sharp bends resulting from cable installation.

 critical to network performance, especially in high-speed, low power margin networks.
 It is essential to verify the condition of fiber connector endfaces.
 Recent

 studies show that more than 85% of all fiber failures encountered in LANs are due to contaminated end faces.
 Such contamination is easily seen with fiber

 microscopes.
 Documentation of the condition of connector endfaces may become a more common component of fiber network certification.